 This week

-Horizontal Collaboration median NRR contracted 7.7pp this quarter across 3 cells we track.
+Vertical Saas Real Estate median NRR expanded 6pp this quarter across 1 cell we track.

 Top 3 movers.
 Companies with the biggest QoQ NRR change in the past week.
 Each one links to its full historical time series.